Grant Information

 • Preventative medical care for children, including screenings, vaccinations, physicals, and chronic disease management.

-• Trauma-informed mental health care for all.
+• Trauma-informed mental health care for all, through a licensed clinical social worker (LCSW), utilizing evidence-based practices.

 • Entrepreneurship support, including access to capital, training, and networking opportunities.